Right-wing populism: Uganda

-President Yoweri Museveni and his party, National Resistance Movement, are usually considered right-wing populist, anti-LGBT, and Ugandan nationalist.
+President Yoweri Museveni and his party, the National Resistance Movement, are usually considered right-wing populist, anti-LGBT, and Ugandan nationalist.
 According to Corina Lacatus, "Museveni came to power in 1986 as a populist figure who adopted an authoritarian leadership style and converted over the years in an authoritarian leader.
 Over the years, he has continued to rely on a tried-and-tested populist discourse that granted him political success in the first place, to continue the advancement of his regime and to promote his election campaigns."